 What was it that made me drive around majestic Mount Shasta, roll past the hairpin curves of the Trinity National Forest, cruise a lonely stretch of industrial silos near the tiny town of Williams, stop in Sacramento just to see people walking, brave a three hundred and sixty-seven mile swath of flat farmland between Stockton and the Grapevine, hit the pedal over Kern County, stop in the City of Los at King Taco for an horchata and continue south past a breezy view of the Pacific Ocean, the soldiers at Camp Pendleton, and go back thirty something years to my past?

 Time has moved quickly for me.
-Just yesterday it was 1982 and I was starting to work professionally in the arts, first in the wild and exploratory world of performance art, then into the comfort of words in the commune of poetry, and finally, through a chance encounter to study with María Irene Fornés, into professional theater and playwriting.
+Just yesterday it was 1982 and I was starting to work professionally in the arts, first in the wild and exploratory world of performance art, then into the comfort of words in the commune of poetry, and finally, through a chance encounter to study with María Irene Fornés, into professional theatre and playwriting.

 I was an “emerging artist” for twenty or so of those years and, truth be told, with no academic history, I was determined to learn every possible aspect of our field.
-Among many other things, I stage-managed, I designed lights, I directed, I belonged to a theater collective for ten years, I helped start a number of not-for-profit arts agencies, I even took off all my clothes and played a country-music-loving pedophile in a musical with my own song and won a Backstage West award for it.
+Among many other things, I stage-managed, I designed lights, I directed, I belonged to a theatre collective for ten years, I helped start a number of not-for-profit arts agencies, I even took off all my clothes and played a country-music-loving pedophile in a musical with my own song and won a Backstage West award for it.

 But most of all, I never stopped writing.